-Sarah finds out while she and Grace are hiding behind the couch at the birthday party, intending to surprise Susan and Nanase.
+Nanase in El Goonish Shive, until the Opposite-Sex Clone of her former boyfriend shows up, which forces her to confront her feelings.
+Justin had already guessed, while Sarah finds out while she and Grace are hiding behind the couch at the birthday party, intending to surprise Susan and Nanase.
 Grace was unsurprised, saying that she thought it was obvious that Nanase and Ellen had feelings for each other.
 Also, Susan had started to pick up on these feelings before Nanase had, working it out when Nanase mentions Ellen's V5 pheromones which Ellen didn't have anymore.
-A recent comic reveals that she'd suspected her of being gay since sophomore year.
+A flashback reveals that she'd suspected her of being gay since sophomore year.

 Ethan in Shortpacked!!
 A bit strange, since his personal revelation comes the day after apparently great sex with a hot woman.

 Ethan's an interesting example, because while Amber kept telling Robin that Ethan was gay, neither of them actually knew that at all.
 Amber made it up to get Robin to give up on Ethan, and when Robin tells Ethan that he's supposed to be gay, that's when the epiphany hits him.
 Given that Ethan's a Straight Gay, this is more of an Accidental Truth on Amber's part than a Transparent Closet.